 NYU Public Interest Project Fellowship

 New for 2017-2018 and restricted to graduating 3Ls, this is a one-year fellowship to execute a project of the fellow’s own design at a domestic host organization of his/her choice that agrees to host the fellow.
 The anticipated application deadline is mid February.
+Find more information about this year's application process.

 NYU Reproductive Justice and Women's Rights Fellowship